ES_FoodWasteBanner.webp

 What’s More Sustainable?

 Choosing between sustainable food waste management options can be a complicated task, particularly for businesses that must balance ethical waste management with their income streams.
-A cost-benefit analysis can help businesses choose the most economically feasible and sustainable option to manage their operations, including the reuse of food waste and surplus.1
+A cost-benefit analysis can help businesses choose the most economically feasible and sustainable option to manage their operations, including reusing food waste and surplus.1

 The United Nations’ Sustainable Goal 12.3 aims to halve global food waste by 2030.
-To achieve this, food businesses, together with consumers, must treat food surplus and waste streams as a valuable resource that must not be carelessly discarded.
+To achieve this, food businesses, together with consumers, must treat food surplus and waste streams as valuable resources that must not be carelessly discarded.
 In the years to come, progress in technology and policy is likely to make it easier to choose the most sustainable route to manage food waste.
-In the meanwhile, businesses are gradually shifting towards a greener and more circular future by making food waste prevention a more core part of their operations.
+Meanwhile, businesses are gradually shifting towards a greener and more circular future by making food waste prevention a core part of their operations.

 Related articles